TERREMEMBER/znbase/docs/content/v2.1/reference/configuration/yb-master.md

 {{< note title="Important" >}}

-This value must match on all `yb-master` and `yb-tserver` configurations of a YugabyteDB cluster.
+This value must match on all `yb-master` and `yb-tserver` configurations of a ZNbaseDB cluster.

 {{< /note >}}